kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

     - dill
     - joblib
     - pickle
     - [ONNX](https://onnx.ai/) - This changes the paradigm in the sense that it aims stores what the instructions to replicate the NN model.
-This allows to train your model in PT and run inference on TF. | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Model_Serialisation)
+This allows to train your model in PT and run inference on TF.
+Thus, ONNX is an open file format to store (trained) machine learning models/pipelines containing sufficient detail (regarding data types etc.) to move from one platform to another. | [Notes](https://github.com/kyaiooiayk/MLOps-Machine-Learning-Operations/tree/master/tutorials/Model_Serialisation)
 - <ins>Model optimisation</ins>:
     - Quantisation
     - Pruning